alnibo/milestone-project-3-workout/README.md

 #### Buttons

-- **Like and Dislike buttons:** enables users to like and dislike exercises.
-Liked exercises are then displayed in the user's My Exercises page.
+- **Like and Dislike buttons:** enable users to like and dislike exercises.
+Liked exercises are then displayed in the user's 'My Exercises' page.
 In the individual muscle group pages the exercises are sorted by likes, displaying the most liked exercises on the top.

 - **Add Exercise button:** enables the user to add an exercise to the database.

-- **Edit and Delete buttons:** each exercise a user has added when clicking on the edit button the user is able to edit and update the exercises.
+- **Edit and Delete buttons:** for each exercise a user has added when clicking on the edit button the user is able to edit and update the exercises.
 The delete button enables the user to fully delete the exercise from the database.

-- **Delete Account button:** enables the user to delete the account including the exercises the user has added. additionally every like/dislike is removed.
+- **Delete Account button:** enables the user to delete the account.
+Additionally all exercises the user has added and every like and dislike is removed from the database.

-- **Cancel button:** enables the user to cancel when editing an exercise
+- **Cancel button:** enables the user to cancel when adding or editing an exercise

 - **Back to top button:** enables the user to jump back to the top.
 This feature is escpecially helpful when many exercises will have been added.

 #### Other

-- **Materialize cards:** the exercises are displayed using Materialize cards feature.
+- **Materialize cards:** the exercises are displayed using the Materialize cards feature.

 - **Delete modal:** pop up window that asks the user if really sure before deleting the user account.

 ### Features Left to Implement

+- Search feature in order to search for e.g. just easy exercises

 - Functionality of liking/disliking an exercise and staying on the same page.

 - Feature to reset password, if user has forgotten password

-## Technologies Used
+## 5. Technologies Used

 1. HTML - this standard markup language was used for the structure and layout of this website